 COM 380 Advanced Public Relations (3) Exploring the various tools and tactics of effective public relations as a means of building mutually beneficial relationships between commercial and/or nonprofit organizations and their various publics.
 Spring semester, alternate years.
-Next offered, Spring 2012.
-Prerequisite: COM 180.
+Every other Spring, odd years.
+Prerequisite: COM 205.

 COM 400 The Communication Professional (3) This course is taught in a facilitative format with heavy emphasis on final student projects and assessments of their portfolio.
-COM 400 is designed to aid the student in making closure on their major, its key values, and preparing their heart and mind for becoming servant-leaders who will transform society for the Geneva College

-Kingdom of Christ.
+COM 400 is designed to aid the student in making closure on their major, its key values, and preparing their heart and mind for becoming servant-leaders who will transform society for the Kingdom of Christ.
 Limited to communication majors.
 Spring semester.
 Prerequisite: senior standing or permission of the instructor.